Mike Slinn

 Denoting Keyword Options

-Options can merely be keywords, for example an option such as -f (--force) might be used to specify that any previous output from a program should be overwritten.
+Options can merely be keywords; for example, an option such as -f (--force) might be used to specify that any previous output from a program should be overwritten.
 Keywords are actually implemented as a key/value pair with value true.

 Ruby code fragment